riak-synrc/pbkdf2/share/doc/src/api/documents.rst

        "title" : "Fish Stew"
     }

-The return JSON will specify the automatically enerated ID and revision
+The return JSON will specify the automatically generated ID and revision
 information:

 .. code-block:: javascript